amzy31/CharlexOS/README.md

 # Charlex WebOS

-A simple web-based operating system simulation built with pure JavaScript, running entirely in the browser.
-A i'm Googler but dont like Java, because javascript is here!
+A web-based operating system built with pure JavaScript, running entirely in the browser.
+Features real file system access via browser APIs and real system monitoring via backend.
+Charlex-Rail framework translates bash-like commands into JavaScript for real-time HTML updates.
+Built using the Charlex-DOM micro-framework for just UI management.

 ## Requirements

 - A modern web browser (Chrome recommended).
+- GNU/Linux system required to run Charlex WebOS for real CPU monitoring.
+- Linux kernel for real machine communication and file system access.
+- Node.js and npm for running the backend server.

 ## How to Use

-1. Open `index.html` in your browser.
-2. Interact with the desktop, windows, and dock.
+Interact with the desktop, windows, and dock.

 ## Features